farookahmedalishaik/chat-intent-pipeline/README.md

 * Streamlit: For enabling quick and easy deployment of interactive web applications for machine learning models.

 * PyTorch: The underlying deep learning framework used for model training.

-## License
-This project is open-sourced under the **MIT License**.
-You are free to use, modify, and distribute this code, provided the original license and copyright notice are included.
-The dataset used in this project is subject to its own licensing terms on Kaggle.
-Please refer to the original Kaggle dataset page for specific details regarding its usage rights.